Evaloper/glasp_documentation/README.md

 # Glasp Documentation

+This article aims at educating its readers on ways to maximize Glasp for content readability.
+It provides an overview of Glasp's features and benefits and the importance of using Glasp for content readability.

-This article is the second task in the Technical Writing Mentorship program, and it was to write a piece about Glasp with an appropriate title of our choice that includes its use.
+It is the second task in the Technical Writing Mentorship program, and it was to write a piece about Glasp with an appropriate title of our choice that includes its uses.
 Below are some instructions we are to follow:

 * Write in Markdown.
-* Create a repo on GitHub.
 * Use Vscode to write and test the markdown file
-* Send a screenshot of the code containing the assignment.

 The article should have the following: